List of Batang Quiapo episodes

 FPJ's Batang Quiapo is a Philippine action drama series broadcast by Kapamilya Channel.
 It premiered on the network's Primetime Bida evening block (Note: The series also airs on was aired on its primary network Kapamilya Channel as well as other affiliate blocktime channels and platforms and Saturday marathon on Cine Mo!.
-It is also available for streaming on-demand via Kapamilya Online Live with advanced episodes on iWant, and internationally via TFC.) and worldwide via The Filipino Channel on February 13, 2023, replacing Mars Ravelo's Darna.
+It is also available for streaming on-demand via Kapamilya Online Live with advanced episodes on iWant, and internationally via TFC.) and worldwide via The Filipino Channel from February 13, 2023 to March 13, 2026, replacing Mars Ravelo's Darna.